kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

          ```

 5. Create a SSH key to use SSHOperator to run DBT task from the composer.
 Since we cannot get a public key in the cloud composer directly, a new ssh key needs to be created in the GCE instance where the composer wants to access and copy the private key to a folder where the composer can access.
+   1. SSH to the GCE instance (dbt-master)

-   - Create a new SSH key in GCE instance (dbt-master)
+   2. In the GCE instance, create a new SSH key

       ```[bash]
       # Run the command from GCE instance